rdkit/rdkit/Docs/Book/GettingStartedWithContributing.md

 OUTPUTS: "Can't kekulize mol.
 Unkekulized atoms: 0 1 2 3 4"
 ```

-If you have a suggestion for a new RDKit feature or enhancement please consider starting a discussion about it using the Discussions tab before creating a pull request.
-Community input on how a feature could work is often helpful and it could be that there's already a way to do what you want to do in the RDKit.

-If you are sure that what you're seeing is wrong behaviour, please use the template below as it will help understand the underlying bug report.
+When reporting bugs, please use the template below (which appears when you open a new issue in GitHub) as it will help the maintainers understand the issue reported.
 If you do not provide the information requested we may not be able to help you and will probably close the issue.
-Issues should be reported [here](https://github.com/rdkit/rdkit/issues).

-It is also possible to report a report a [vulnerability](https://github.com/rdkit/rdkit/security/advisories/).
-This submission will only be viewable to repository maintainers and you will be credited if the advisory is published.

 ```
 -----------------------------------------